-(A) engineering plans for the entire system, including treatment, storage, application, and disposal facilities and equipment except those previously permitted unless those previously permitted are directly tied into the new units or are critical to the understanding of the complete process;
+(A) engineering plans for the entire system, including treatment, storage, application, and disposal facilities and equipment except those previously permitted unless those previously permitted are directly tied into the new units or are necessary to understand the complete process;

-(11) a complete permit application in accordance with Section .0100 of this Subchapter; and
+(11) a complete permit application in compliance with Section .0100 of this Subchapter; and

-(d) MONITORING REQUIREMENTS: Once the newly permitted system reaches full capacity or within six months, whichever comes sooner, the permittee shall monitor system performance for two years with quarterly sampling to assure that the treatment system is meeting performance standards.
-If, after two years the treatment system is compliant with Rule .1307 of this Section, the permittee shall monitor for compliance with the performance standards in Rule .1307 on the following schedule:
+(d) MONITORING REQUIREMENTS: Once the newly permitted system reaches full capacity or within six months of receipt of the engineering certification pursuant to Rule .0116 of this Subchapter, whichever comes sooner, the permittee shall monitor system performance for two years with quarterly sampling to assure that the treatment system is meeting performance standards.
+If after two years the treatment system complies with Rule .1307 of this Section, the permittee shall monitor for compliance with the performance standards in Rule .1307 on the following schedule:

 (1) Ammonia emissions monitoring from swine waste treatment and storage structures shall be as follows:

-(A) Ammonia air emissions from open-air structures shall be directly sampled once per calendar year, with alternating years having sampling during the summer and winter seasons, or
+(A) Ammonia air emissions from open-air structures shall be directly sampled once per calendar year, with alternating years sampled during the summer and winter seasons, or

-(2) Monitoring of odor intensity shall be on an annual basis, with alternating years having sampling during the summer and winter seasons.
+(2) Monitoring of odor intensity shall be on an annual basis, with alternating years sampled during the summer and winter seasons.